 Many people are using it to refer to their regular morning brew.

-The most important thing with making your coffee stronger is how much coffee grounds you are using for your brew.
+The most important thing in making your coffee stronger is how much coffee grounds you are using for your brew.

 It’s not really the double shot that makes the drink stronger but how much coffee per cup is being used.